• Skip to main content

 Salt brine preserves vegetables by inhibiting the growth of microorganisms that cause food spoilage, as well as any bacteria that might be present in your food.
 The salt concentration in the brine solution will help kill most microorganisms within 24 hours of exposure.

 This method works best with fresh vegetables and fruits, although it's possible to preserve things like jams and jellies using salt brine preservation/fermentation techniques.
-After processing, you'll just need to ensure that plenty of nutrients are left in your fruit or vegetable so it can still ferment properly!
+After processing, you'll need to ensure plenty of nutrients are left in your fruit or vegetable so it can still ferment properly!

 Bottling in Oil (or Vinegar)

 Bottling in oil (or vinegar) is another great way to preserve your veggies.
-It works especially well with cucumbers, green beans, hot peppers, tomatoes, and other summer fruits or vegetables that don't have much natural juice content on their own—just make sure not to use too much salt when preparing them before bottling!
+It works especially well with cucumbers, green beans, hot peppers, tomatoes, and other summer fruits or vegetables that don't have much natural juice content on their own—make sure not to use too much salt when preparing them before bottling!

 Brining (pickle-brine)